resolve109/study-aws-sa/aws-study-guide.md

   - More secure than using IAM users with access keys
   - More appropriate than using Secrets Manager or Certificate Manager
   - Follows IAM best practices for cross-account access
+- **IP-Based Access Control**:
+  - IAM policies can use IP address conditions to restrict access:
+    - Use NotIpAddress condition with aws:SourceIp to deny actions from unauthorized IP ranges
+  - Will deny actions (like EC2 termination) when requests originate from IP addresses outside specified ranges
+  - Particularly useful for administrative actions that should only be performed from secure networks
+  - Enforces security at the API action level rather than just network level

 ## Networking and Content Delivery